[PREV - WHATS_GOOD_FOR_GM] [TOP]

 Empire".

-Wells uses Gibbon as
+Wells uses Gibbon as an

-of his class and be used this way...
+and times. be used this way...
 ARYAN

 Gibbon, writing around 1780, Wells, writing around 1920 in